 Samsung smartphones are quite complex devices on both the Software and Hardware side.
 There are times when these two sides clash and we end up seeing bugs.
-So, if you are having Bluetooth, WiFi, or mobile data connectivity issues on the Galaxy S10, S10+, and the Galaxy S10e then try to reset the connections with this built-in feature.
+So, if you are having Bluetooth, WiFi, or mobile data connectivity issues on the Galaxy S10, S10 Lite, S10+, and the Galaxy S10e then try to reset the connections with this built-in feature.

 If you look at an Android device specific forum over its lifespan, you are bound to find a common trend among its users.
 People end up having random connectivity issues with common pieces of hardware.
-Could be the speaker, the camera, or things such as Bluetooth, mobile data, and WiFi.
+It could be the speaker, the camera, or things such as Bluetooth, mobile data, and WiFi.

 You’ll see a lot of people asking questions about a recent update and if it broke one of these things.
-Or you can even see people simply complaining about the device because it won’t work like their other devices do.
+Or you can even see people simply complaining about the device because it won’t work as their other devices do.
 Again, this can be any sort of thing including connecting to the Bluetooth in a car, a pair of earbuds, a headset, etc.

 You get the point I’m trying to make here.
 These connectivity issues in and of itself aren’t specific to Samsung.
 You’ll find these things brought up in device forums from all sorts of OEMs.
 But since Samsung sells a lot of (expensive) phones, people expect stuff to “just work.”